Adamsky94/European_Motor_Museums/README.md

 7. Press **Enter** to create your local clone.

 GitHub documentation on cloning repository includes other methods to using the console.
-You can read more here: https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository
+You can read more [here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 -----------------